 The Shopify Plan

-This bundle shoots up in price; it'll set you back a whopping $79 per month.
+The Shopify plan shoots up in price; it'll set you back a whopping $79 per month.
 You'll get all the benefits of the ‘Basic Shopify Plan,' however, your credit card rates are far more reasonable:

 - Online store: 2.6% + 30¢